All Episodes

 He is the fresh set of troubles.

-That's how the New York Times uh does this stuff.
+That's how the New York Times does this stuff.

-The IRS, the IRS was asked to provide the answers for forty-one questions by May the twenty-first, uh in relation to this scandal.
+The IRS, the IRS was asked to provide the answers for 41 questions by May the 21st in relation to this scandal.

-That is far lower than the number of questions that uh the founders of peripheral citizen activist groups, uh, minor Tea Party groups, uh minor groups about uh ensuring ballot integrity, minor groups that supported Israel, uh all kinds of activities.
+That is far lower than the number of questions that the founders of peripheral citizen activist groups, minor Tea Party groups, minor groups about ensuring ballot integrity, minor groups that supported Israel, all kinds of activities.

-And actually much less than just donors now, because we've discovering this is going way beyond activists, between guys who want to march around and hold placards and set up meetings and form groups, but just people who give donations to non-approved groups.
+And actually, much less than just donors now, because we're discovering this is going way beyond activists, between guys who want to march around and hold placards and set up meetings and form groups, but just people who give donations to non-approved groups.

-Uh, we're now finding out that the IRS uh ha was targeting them too.
+We're now finding out that the IRS was targeting them too.

-You can hardly get any kind of correspondence from the IRS that doesn't have at least forty-one questions in.
+You can hardly get any kind of correspondence from the IRS that doesn't have at least 41 questions in.

-So they're asked a mere forty-one questions uh by the Senate Finance Committee, and they were supposed to respond by May the twenty-first.
+So they're asked a mere 41 questions by the Senate Finance Committee, and they were supposed to respond by May the 21st.

 Like that April 15th deadline.

-You know, you you can you can swing by in early May and say, Yeah, no, sorry, I'm still working on it, still working on it.
+You know, you can swing by in early May and say, yeah, no, sorry, I'm still working on it, still working on it.

 They don't have to comply with everything.

-We like to say, like uh Lois Lerner, well, I didn't do anything wrong, and that's all I'm going to say.
+We'd like to say, like Lois Lerner, well, I didn't do anything wrong, and that's all I'm going to say.

 So there's no point asking me anything else.

-When the IRS uh say uh this is your deadline, you should say, Well, thanks, but I'll take the same relaxed attitude to it.
+When the IRS say this is your deadline, you should say, well, thanks, but I'll take the same relaxed attitude to it you took to the Senate Finance Committee's deadline on May the 21st.

-At some point, at some point, Americans have to reclaim uh the idea that they are citizens and not subjects, and that which is what all these things come down to.
+At some point, at some point, Americans have to reclaim the idea that they are citizens and not subjects, which is what all these things come down to.

 Let's go to Jack in Havelock, North Carolina.

-Uh Jack, you're live on the Rush Limbaugh show.
+Jack, you're live on the Russian Limborg Show.

 It's great to have you with us.

-I mean, they just say twisted off and thus to us.
+I mean, they're just so twisted up and infested.

-And by two thousand fourteen, being as cynical as I am, you'll have there'll be plenty of Republicans and lobbyists putting their hands in it too to make sure that it stays the way it is.
+And by 2014, being as cynical as I am, there'll be plenty of Republicans and lobbyists putting their hands in it too to make sure that it stays the way it is.

-And like you said, we are citizens, not subject.
+And like you said, we are citizens, not subjects.

-And I wish I moved away that we could that we could start separating the two peacefully.
+And I wish I knew of a way that we could start separating the two peacefully.

-Well, you you've you made a vague when you say it's like a nest of rattlesnakes.
+Well, you made a vague when you say it's like a nest of rattlesnakes.

-I used to talk about this government in this country like spaghetti, you know.
+I used to talk about this government in this country like spaghetti.

-It's it's all m entangled up and you pull one thread and it just gets twelled up with a bunch of others as you're trying to pull it out.
+It's all entangled up and you pull one thread and it just gets twirled up with a bunch of others as you're trying to pull it out.

-And you pull one and he's all intertwined with a bunch of others uh up the chain.
+And you pull one and he's all intertwined with a bunch of others up the chain.

 And that's unique.